Skip to content

 • When using the workflow "GitFlow", the "Develop" branch is always "stable".
 Only fully modeled features/change requests are integrated.

-• Semantic Versioning is possible: GitVersion.
+• Semantic versioning is possible via GitVersion.

 • This workflow stems from software development and has been proven for years.